intermine/bluegenes/docs/getting-started.md

 lein doo phantom test once
 ```

-The above command assumes you will use [phantomjs](https://www.npmjs.com/package/phantomjs) (already declared as a Node.js dependency).
+The above command assumes you will use [phantomjs](https://www.npmjs.com/package/phantomjs) (already declared as a Node.js development dependency).
 However, please note that [doo](https://github.com/bensu/doo) can be configured to run cljs.test in many other JS environments (chrome, ie, safari, opera, slimer, node, rhino, or nashorn).

 ## What next?